Stilton cheese: Manufacture and PDO status

 Stilton cheese has been made in Derbyshire since 1900, originally at Hartington.
 The former Dairy Crest-owned licensed dairy that produced the product at Hartington was acquired by the Long Clawson dairy in 2008 and closed in 2009, with its production transferred to Leicestershire.
 Two former employees set up the Hartington Creamery at Pikehall in Hartington parish, which was licensed in 2014.
 Three additional partners soon joined them and this business is the smallest of the six companies licensed to make Stilton.
 As of March 2021, Hartington Stilton was marketing within the UK but also exporting to the US and to the EU; it had just started exporting to Canada.
 The company director told the BBC that they had "a surge in interest and consumer sales from the US" but it had to stop sales to the European Union following Brexit because of the cost of a veterinary surgeon certificate.

-Stilton cheese cannot be made in Stilton village, which gave the cheese its name, because it is not in any of the three permitted counties, but in the administrative county of Cambridgeshire and the historic county of Huntingdonshire.
+Stilton cheese cannot be made in Stilton village, which gave the cheese its name, because it is not in any of the three permitted counties, but rather in the administrative county of Cambridgeshire and the historic county of Huntingdonshire.
 The Original Cheese Company applied to Defra to amend the Stilton PDO to include the village, but the application was rejected in 2013.

 Stilton cheese was also manufactured in Staffordshire.
 The Nuttall family of Beeby, Leicestershire opened a Stilton cheese factory in Uttoxeter in 1892 to take advantage of the local milk and good transport links.
 However, this firm did not last long and the site became a general dairy.